AC221: Financial Accounting

 SI451: Organizing for Design and Innovation

-Prerequisite: QST FE323, QST MK323, and QST OM323; or QST SI480.
+Prerequisite: QST SM131 and junior standing.
 This course examines how managers and leaders can create the conditions for innovation at the individual, team and organizational levels – and how those conditions differ for startup and mature organizations.
 Managing innovation includes the generation of ideas; the integration of those ideas into new product concepts; and the commercialization of those ideas.
 While core strategy courses address the questions of what innovations to pursue and whether and when those innovations will bring value, this course addresses the question of how managers can create organizations to deliver sustainable innovations of value.
 4 cr.

 SI453: Strategies for Environmental Sustainability

-Prerequisite: QST FE323, QST MK323, and QST OM323; or QST SI480.
+Prerequisite: QST SM131 and junior standing.
 This course focuses on understanding the impact of regulations, customer preferences, and changing industry dynamics that increase the pressure for environmental sustainability in order to evaluate and craft recommendations for firm strategy.
 This course also helps prepare managers to better understand how to engage these issues with stakeholders, including investors, regulators, and nongovernmental organizations, as well as customers and suppliers.
 4 cr.

 SI464: Intellectual Property Strategies

-Prerequisite: SI422 previously or concurrently, or SI480 (ENG students).
+Pre-requisites: SM131 or SI480.
 This course looks at how companies can best use intellectual property (patents, trademarks, copyrights, trade secrets) to protect their proprietary ideas and investments in knowledge assets, shape competition, and realize value from innovation.
 4 cr.

 SI469: Real Estate Development